-Alcohol is not only calorically dense, providing a whopping 7 calories per gram, but it can also cause increased appetite, and increased fat storage.
-When you are consuming alcohol in high amounts, your body prioritizes metabolizing the toxins from your drinks before anything else - this means any carbs, fat, or protein you eat is more likely to get stored as fat if it cannot be immediately used for energy.
-And if you're not eating while drinking, your body is not effectively breaking down fat as a source of reserved fuel.
+Alcohol is not only calorie-dense, providing a whopping 7 calories per gram, but it can also cause increased appetite and lead to more fat storage.
+When you are consuming alcohol in high amounts, your body prioritizes metabolizing the toxins from your drinks before anything else - this means any excess calories from carbs, fat, or protein you eat is more likely to get stored as fat.
+And even if you're not eating while drinking, your body is not effectively breaking down fat as a source of reserved fuel.

 It might be time to think about quitting alcohol for a bit.
-Or if you're not willing to give it up, you might want to seriously consider the amount you are drinking and make sure you are also tracking the calories.
-It is possible to enjoy a few adult beverages every now and then and still be successful with your fitness goals, but it all comes down to how much you are actually drinking.
+Or if you're not willing to give it up, you might want to seriously consider the amount you are drinking and make sure you are also tracking the calories from your drinks.
+It is possible to enjoy a few adult beverages every now and then and still be successful with your fitness goals, but it all comes down to how much you are drinking.
 You will also want to opt for more low calorie drinks and avoid too many options with excess sugar and added calories.

-Stress causes a fight-or-flight response by the body, which causes adrenaline to spike.
-Adrenaline increases your heart-rate and breathing, and also helps release stores of glucose and fats in the body to be delivered to throughout your body for immediate energy.
+Stress creates a fight-or-flight response by the body, which causes adrenaline to spike.
+Adrenaline increases your heart rate and breathing, and also helps release stores of glucose and fats to be delivered throughout your body for immediate energy.
 Once adrenaline subsides, your body releases cortisol, a catabolic hormone that increases appetite and promotes the breakdown of muscle for more immediate energy.

 Sometimes a little stress can be a good thing because it allows you to react quickly, harnessing energy where it's needed most, and performing at a higher level.

 Try yoga!
 Or learn to meditate.
-Research shows yoga is associated with decreased stress, increased fat loss, and improved mood (25, 26, 27).
-The practice of yoga is centered around controlling your breath and being more conscious of how you react to the word around you.
+Research suggests yoga is associated with decreased stress, increased fat loss, and improved mood (18,19,20).
+The practice of yoga is centered around controlling your breath and being more conscious of how you react to the world around you.

 Get More Sleep

-While stress can cause you to lose sleep, not sleeping enough can exacerbate your fat storage problem even further (29).
+While stress can cause you to lose sleep, not sleeping enough may exacerbate your fat storage problem even further (22).

 You should be sleeping at least seven hours a night - uninterrupted, quality sleep.